abmajith/verilog-riscV32I-machine/README.md

 **Processor Core:**
-- The processor core contains components such as the instruction fetch unit (to grab the instruction from the code block), instruction decode unit, execution units (like *ALU* arithmetic logic unit), register bank, and the control logic.
+- The processor core contains components such as the instruction fetch unit (to grab the instruction from the code block), instruction decode unit, execution units (like *ALU* arithmetic logic unit, load/store data, branching,etc), register bank, and the control logic.

 - Instructions are fetched from memory, decoded, and executed within the processor core.